CheapestACA Plans

 What is the cheapest ACA plan in North Carolina for 2026?

-The cheapest Bronze-tier plan a 40-year-old non-tobacco user can enroll in without paperwork is Ambetter of North Carolina Everyday Bronze with Atrium Health in Davidson County at $420 per month before subsidies.
+The cheapest Bronze-tier plan a 40-year-old can enroll in without paperwork is Ambetter of North Carolina Everyday Bronze with Atrium Health in Davidson County at $420 per month before subsidies.
 Data refreshed 2026-04-19T08:08:55.462Z.

 Does North Carolina use Healthcare.gov?